Monday, May 28, 2018

 The CryptO'pinion?

 This was fun and I enjoyed (temporarily) turning my ST into an Intel paperweight.
 Games will generally require more CPU grunt but I doubt anyone would abandon the ST's archive for any of these horrendous DOS equivalents?
-Of course, not being a hardware product meant overall performance was sluggish, even on my Mega STe.
+Of course, not being a hardware product meant overall performance was always sluggish, even on my 16MHz Mega STe.

 Tuesday, May 01, 2018